New Smyrna Beach Art Town

 New Smyrna Beach, though famous for its seaside properties and beautiful ocean views, is also well known as a high quality art town.
 Since 1977, New Smyrna Beach has been home to a community of artists who gather together to promote the arts and foster creativity in the New Smyrna Beach community.

-With the Atlantic Center for the Arts, the Clay Gallery, Arts on Douglas, Artists’ Workshop, Inc., and the gallery in the Canal Street Historic District, New Smyrna Beach has made a name for itself on the national stage.
+With the Atlantic Center for the Arts, the Clay Gallery, Arts on Douglas, Artists’ Workshop, Inc., The Hub, and several other galleries on Flagler Avenue on the beachside or in the Canal Street Historic District, New Smyrna Beach has made a name for itself on the national stage.

 The Clay Gallery features and sells the works of over 60 local and national artists who specialize in pottery, jewelry, glass, wood, and painting.
 The secluded, lush tropical gardens behind the Clay Gallery provide a wonderful location to view local art, attend a special party, or host a wedding.
 Visitors also can watch Teresa Bowen and other pottery artists work in the 1,000-sq. ft. studio at the back of the garden.